-Nikki Sawkins speaks to WISEArchive about her journey of nursing from cradle to grave.
-Nikki recalls her career starting as a health nursing auxiliary, training at University College Hospital, the training processes and people she met along the way.
+Nikki recalls her journey in nursing from cradle to grave.
+She tells about her career starting as a health nursing auxiliary, training at University College Hospital, the training processes and people she met along the way.
 Nikki transitioned to being a midwife, a district nursing sister, training other district nurses and much more.

 When I first left school after my A levels, I took up a job as a nursing auxiliary, as they were called then, a healthcare assistant now, at the local community hospital where I was living at Felixstowe, the Felixstowe General.
 I worked as a health nursing auxiliary there and got lots of experience for a good six months, which involved learning all the basics around nursing and caring.
 But I do remember that there was a small operating theatre there.
 I think they used to do varicose veins and hernias and things, so all good experience.
 But I do remember blotting my copy book because I fainted in theatre for the first time of going in and I thought perhaps theatre work might not be for me in the future.
 But I certainly learnt a lot with lovely mumsy-type nurses that had done many years working there.
 And I remember very happy times.